El Arish, Stanthorpe: Species

+House

 The house was an integral part of the landscape produced at El Arish, providing a focus for the formal part of the garden and a buffer between the other sections.
 The house in which the Chauvel's lived was moved to its present site, though accounts vary as to the origin of the building with family reminiscences recalling the building used as both the earlier Scholz residence which was altered and extended, and also a cottage purchased from Killarney and moved to Stanthorpe.
 There are similarities between the extant house at El Arish and an early photograph of the Scholz residence, both are single skinned buildings with external framing and bracing, though many other details have been altered.

 The house was intended as a summer residence, hence its light weight timber construction and verandahs, which may seem an inappropriate choice for a Stanthorpe residence where winter temperatures dictate a more insulated dwelling.
 Early photographs of the house from the Chauvel family, show a simple asymmetrical timber dwelling with low pitched hipped roof extending over a verandah on the principal entrance facade.
 The house has simple details; a traditional verandah balustrade with dowel balusters and square planned columns.
 Photographs of the house often feature a verandah screening device, either striped fabric awnings or timber blinds.